rxsmjs/rxsm/README.md

 ### Store methods:
 * #### dispatch(actionObject)

-dispatch method initiates changes in the store according actionObject:
+dispatch method initiates changes in the store according to actionObject:

 ```javascript
 import {rxStore} from 'store'